stanmaz/BBOalert/README.md

 Thereafter you can decide to use advanced features :
 - efficient coding alerts using wild cards and RegEx expressions
 - declare conventions in optional blocks of code that can be turned ON and OFF
-- declare which conventions you play with which poartner
+- declare which conventions you play with which partner
 - Seat-dependent openings and development
 - Vulnerability-dependent openings and development
 - Keyboard shortcuts and abbreviations